yitopeligo/kmeans/README.md

-# kmeans
+# K-Means
-Simple K-Means clustering script
+Simple K-Means clustering script that minimizes intra-cluster distances...

+Then outputs prototypes and progression as TSV file.